thenick775/react-ios-pwa-prompt-ts/README.md

 3. Open your web browser and go to http://localhost:6006 to view the interactive Storybook demo.

-Feel free to make changes to the components and see the live updates in Storybook, making it a valuable tool for developing and testing your UI components.
+You can now explore stories, make changes to the components, and see the live updates in Storybook!

 ## Contributing